Best Dive Sites in Bali – Where to Scuba Dive Across the Island

 • Calm waters, coral reefs, and incredible macro life.

-• Top dive sites: Pyramids, Jemeluk Wall or Drop-off, Bunutan.
+• Top dive sites: Pyramids, Jemeluk Wall, Bunutan.

 • Number of Dive sites: ~12